 Do you work for a company that has its structure defined on an organizational chart?
 If so, then you know how useful a hierarchical structure is.
 By knowing who reports to whom, and which departments have dotted-line cross-functional reports, you know who to go to for specific questions or tasks.
 On the other hand, if your company doesn’t have that kind of hierarchical structure, it can lead to a lot of confusion.

 The organization of a schematic for a PCB design is similar to the organization of a company.
 Small schematics can be displayed on one or two sheets, which are easy to work with.
 However, when the schematic is made up of multiple sheets, it can be difficult to find parts or functionality spread across the different sheets.
-Just as an organizational chart displays your company’s hierarchical structure, a hierarchical schematic will organize and display your design’s structure.
+Just as an organizational chart displays your company’s hierarchical structure, hierarchical schematic designs will organize and display your design’s structure.

 A hierarchical schematic layout can be an enormous benefit.
 Let’s take a look at the different ways that using hierarchy in your schematic can help your design and the advantages of schematic diagrams.
 First, let’s talk about what a hierarchical schematic is and how it works within the CAD system.

 Hierarchical schematic designs, or block designs, are where different schematic designs are represented by block symbols on the top sheet of the main design.
 Larger designs may also have more than just one top sheet with block symbols.
-In some cases, a block symbol on the top sheet will represent another sheet with additional blocks symbols on it.
+In some cases, a block symbol on the top sheet will represent another sheet with additional block symbols on it.

 Each block symbol on the top sheet represents its own schematic design.
 A processor schematic with a power supply on it is a good example.
 A block symbol for the power supply is on the top sheet of the processor design, representing the schematic for the power supply.
 By selecting and opening the block symbol on the top sheet, the power supply schematic is opened and displayed.